avenirs-esr/dev-doc/pages/onboarding/onboarding.markdown

 ## Services to Open[⇧](#table-of-contents)
 Note: these services need to be opened by our team (manual labor required!).
-- Create account in RECIA LDAP + add to group for RENATER services.
+- Create account in RECIA LDAP
+- add to group for RENATER services
+- add to group for Nextcloud RECIA
 - Send email to explain/provide:
    - RECIA login + password
    - activating RECIA account